Abucay: Government

 The political seat of the municipal government is located at the Municipal Hall (also called Town Hall).
 During the Spanish colonial period, the Gobernadorcillo was the chief executive who held office at the town hall, then called the Presidencia.

 During the American period from 1898 to 1946, the elected Mayor and local officials, including the appointed ones hold office at the Municipal Town Hall.
 The executive and legislative departments perform their functions at the Sangguniang Bayan (Session Hall) and Municipal Trial Court, respectively, which are located at the Municipal Hall.

-Abucay's incumbent elected officials are Mayor Liberato P. Santiago (NPC), a land developer and a nth-time re-electionist, and Vice Mayor Ma.
-Khristine G. Dela Fuente (Lakas-Kampi-CMD).
-Santiago owns various villages and subdivisions - all converted from ricefields or fishponds.
-The eight (8) Sangguniang Bayan members led by the Vice Mayor hold office at the Abucay Sangguniang Bayan Session Hall.
+Members of the Abucay Municipal Council (2025 - present):